devakapatel/t9-nextra-3/pages/sem-5/question-banks/daa/unit-3.md

 Depth First Traversal is a powerful algorithm for exploring graphs and trees.
 It can be implemented using recursion or an explicit stack.
 DFS is widely used in applications like maze solving, topological sorting, cycle detection, and pathfinding algorithms.

-## 47) Explain Depth First Search algorithm for a graph with example.
-Also explain Tree Edges, Back Edges and Cross Edges.
+## <mark> 47) Explain Depth First Search algorithm for a graph with example.
+Also explain Tree Edges, Back Edges and Cross Edges. </mark>

 ### Depth First Search (DFS) Algorithm